emilyriehl/emilyriehl.github.io/_pages/media.md

 ## Audio

+- A return visit to Science Friday on [An AI math shakeup](https://www.sciencefriday.com/segments/world-models-for-robots-ai-math/).

 - A wide ranging discussion on the [Invasive Thoughts](https://invasive-thoughts.com/) podcast with Nicholas Bellinson and Khafiz Kerimov on Metamathematics and Infinity Category Theory.

 - A discussion on Science Friday with [Daniel Litt](https://www.daniellitt.com/) entitled [Move over, vibe-coding.
 Vibe-proving is here for math](https://www.sciencefriday.com/segments/could-ai-make-mathematicians-obsolete/).